How to Become a Cruise Ship Massage Therapist (2025): Life, Salary, and Lifestyle

 Do you have a passion for massage therapy and a craving for adventure?
-Ever dreamed of traveling the world while doing what you love?
-Well, pack your bags and set sail, because working as a cruise ship massage therapist could be your next big adventure!
-But before you hop on board, let’s break down what this exciting (and sometimes intense!) life at sea is all about.
+Have you ever dreamed of traveling the world while doing what you love?
+Working as a cruise ship massage therapist allows you to combine wellness, travel, and a steady income — but life at sea is very different from working in a land-based spa.

 Table of Contents